(1) A bankruptcy restrictions order may be made by the court.

 (c) entering into a transaction at an undervalue;

 (f) a failure to supply goods or services which were wholly or partly paid for which gave rise to a claim provable in the bankruptcy;

-(g) trading at a time before commencement of the bankruptcy when the bankrupt knew or ought to have known that he was himself to be unable to pay his debts;
+(g) trading at a time before commencement of the bankruptcy when the bankrupt knew or ought to have known that he

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 CodicilsCodicils may be used for making any alteration in a Will such as to alter the executors or make changes in legacies, whether by addition or deletion but that is by no means their only use.
 As a general rule, substantial changes are best achieved by means of a new Will and codicils are more